Canon 1300D vs 100D

 Both the 1300D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the 1300D was followed by the Canon 2000D.

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 1300D or the Canon 100D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Longer lasting: Can take more shots (500 versus 380) on a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.